 Fill light only.
 Fill light should be located close to the lens axis, to fill the shadows the lens sees - did I mention that? :).
+Frontal light, to NOT add another set of shadows.
 So to be frontal, it must be back with camera, to allow camera to see around it.
 We can see this side fill here is not quite centered over the lens.
 The near side is well illuminated, but the far side is in shadow (in some degree).
 This fill is not quite lighting same as what the lens sees, not quite pure flat frontal fill.
 It could be better to center the fill behind and above the camera.
 If you have the room and the flash power, why not try behind camera?
 But really - this time is mighty close, and it is the opposite side from main light - the main will also be "fill" in this case.
 It works out OK, but still, fill as close to lens axis as possible.

-Fill light is metered here to set it to f/5.6 (exposed at f/10), which is one stop less than the Main light at f/8 - a one stop ratio of the two lights.
+Fill light is metered here (at the subject) to set it to f/5.6 (exposed at f/10), which is one stop less than the Main light at f/8 - a one stop ratio of the two lights.
 With an incident meter, both main and fill are metered individually at the subject, basically from subject's face, in a consistent way every time.
 You can do this setup on yourself, before the subject arrives (a remote shutter button is handy).
 You simply meter the lights to set their power level to give the results you want to have ... and to give the ratio you want to use.

 For beginners to flash metering, the incident meter measures the instantaneous flash actually at the subject's position, and reports brightness as an aperture value needed to match its exposure at that distance.
 Metering at f/8 is a brighter light, and metering at f/5.6 measures a dimmer light half as strong, meaning that the camera aperture must be opened to f/5.6 to match the dimmer light.
 This would be correct for either light alone, but with two lights, the two together always "add" (brighter than the brightest one), so that the camera likely needs to be set to 1/3 stop (f/9) or 2/3 stop (f/10) brighter than the main light f/8 (depending on ratio) - but simply just meter it with both lights on.